heinanX/foodcipes/progress.md

 **Day 11:Front page design**
 Did some re-design to the front page and search form.
 Added revalidation to the data fetch functions.

+..

+**Day 12:Front page design**
+Started on Carousel card design and hence solved the Image sixe issue.
+I set the image to a fixed size, added object cover with a hidden overflow, and added an outer container to contain the size of the card image. this makes it act normally. more to follow